occurred in women's boxing.."

 our lives.
 There will be no future.”

 amateur fighters.
 Even though she knew it would not help her as an

 amateur, Grandchamp continues her successful efforts, and eventually

 did box professionally for a time.

-losing a landmark court case.
-USA Boxing’s Board of Governor, after
+after losing a landmark court case.
+USA Boxing’s Board of Governor,

-held in the Bellingham, Washington, with Dallas Malloy
+female bout held in the ellingham, Washington, with Dallas Malloy

 winning in a split decision.
 (TL Fox uncovered previous sanctioned

 amateur fights that actually occurred in Minnesota in 1978 – to set